 Understanding how trauma fits into work behaviors and actions

-Capacity: 30 Audience: Anyone who is interested in creating community-spirit within their organization - mid to upper level management.
+Capacity: 30; AT CAPACITY Audience: Anyone who is interested in creating community-spirit within their organization - mid to upper level management.